Francisco Largo Caballero: Political career

-In the elections of 19 November 1933, the right-wing Spanish Confederation of the Autonomous Right (CEDA) won power in Spain.
+In the elections of 19 November 1933, the right-wing Spanish Confederation of the Autonomous Right (CEDA) won power in Spain, beginning the Black Biennium, as called by the left.
 The government nominally led by the centrist Radical Alejandro Lerroux was dependent on CEDA's parliamentary support.
-Responding to this reversal of fortune, Largo abandoned his moderate positions, began to talk of "socialist revolution", and became the leader of the left (Marxist and revolutionary) wing of the UGT and the PSOE.
+Responding to this reversal of fortune, Largo abandoned his moderate positions and became more openly far left.
+In the January 3, 1934 edition of El Socialista, the PSOE newspaper, he wrote "Harmony?
+No!
+Class war!
+Hatred for the criminal bourgeoise to the death!"
+A few weeks later, the PSOE compiled a new platform that called for the nationalization of all land, dissolution of all religious orders and the confiscation of their property, and the dissolution of the army, to be replaced by socialist militias.
 In early October 1934, after three CEDA ministers entered the government, he was one of the leaders of the failed armed rising of workers (mainly in Asturias) which was forcefully put down by the CEDA-dominated government.

 He defended the pact of alliance with the other workers' political parties and trade unions, such as the Communist Party of Spain (PCE) and the anarchist trade union, the Confederacion Nacional del Trabajo (CNT).
 Once again, this placed him at odds with Prieto.
 He declared, that he, Largo Caballero "shall be the second Lenin", whose aim is the union of Iberian Soviet republics.

 After the Popular Front won the elections in February 1936, president Manuel Azaña proposed that Prieto join the government, but Largo blocked these attempts at collaboration between PSOE and the Republican government.
 Largo dismissed fears of a military coup, and predicted that, were it to happen, a general strike would defeat it, opening the door to the workers' revolution.